 In fact, in some cases, you’ll recoup barely half of what you spent on your investment, according to Remodeling magazine’s 2019 Cost vs. Value Report.

 The hard truth is that a home upgrade is almost always a money loser, according to Remodeling’s findings.
 None of the renovation projects cited by the Remodeling report recoup all of their costs, let alone “add” value that will pay off when you sell the home.

-Of the projects listed in the report, the best investment you can make is to replace your garage door and recoup an average of about 97.5% of the cost.
+Of the projects listed in the report, the best investment you can make is to replace your garage door and recoup about 97.5% of the cost, on average.

 But you also can do much worse.
-The following five projects (characterized by Remodeling as midrange or baseline versions and upscale or higher-priced versions) are especially unlikely to return much for all that you put into them.
+The following five projects are especially unlikely to return much for all that you put into them.
 Of all the projects in the report, they offer the lowest returns:

-- Master suite addition (upscale): 50.4% of the cost recouped, on average
+- Master suite addition (upscale, or higher-priced, version): 50.4% of the cost recouped, on average

 - Bathroom addition (upscale): 58.1%

 - Master suite addition (midrange): 59.4%